Buprenorphine and methadone treatment among Medicaid members: Reducing relapse and health care costs

-Despite evidence supporting the effectiveness of medication assisted treatment (MAT) for opioid use disorder, state funded insurance programs often lack adequate coverage of this treatment option.
+Despite evidence supporting the effectiveness of medications for opioid use disorder, state funded insurance programs often lack adequate coverage of this treatment option.

 WHAT PROBLEM DOES THIS STUDY ADDRESS?